pombreda/lepl/doc-src/started.rst

 Getting Started
 ===============

 This chapter works through a simple example using LEPL.
+For a longer, more detailed example, see the :ref:`Tutorial <tutorial>`.
+There are also some additional :ref:`examples` at the end of this manual.

 After reading this chapter you should have a better understanding of what matchers and parsers do, and how they can be constructed.